junarwohn/docker_setting/README.md

     sudo service docker restart
     ```

-    I bet you want to use gpu, run
+    I bet you want to use gpu.

+    Make sure you have installed nvidia-driver.

+    Check

+    ```
+    nvidia-smi
+    ```

+    Then run

     ```
     distribution=$(. /etc/os-release;echo $ID$VERSION_ID) \